 And the use of simulation is the foundational technology to make this change happen.
 We are starting to use the term Digital Twin to describe an exact replica of the plant control system with a dynamic simulation.
 And that foundational technology is what we are providing to the process industry at the Emerson Simulation Center of Excellence in Chesterfield.

-The role of the chemical engineer in the operations lead plant of today is challenging.
-She or he needs to be able to manage projects, understand process control and IT, work effectively with the labor force, and impact the plant or unit P&L. In addition to doing an occasional mass balance, review pinch analysis, and maybe … do work on a dynamic simulator.
-She or he needs to be a very talented, driven person.
+Chemical engineers will be needed to lead this Digital Transformation.
+The chemical engineer of the future will need to understand, apply, and specify the technologies required for this transformation.
+And of course, she or he needs to be able to manage projects, understand process control and IT, work effectively with the labor force, and impact the plant or unit P&L. She or he needs to be a very talented, driven person.
 Like the three outstanding individuals we are going to recognize tonight.

 The role of the chemical engineering departments in our local universities is essential to equip this next generation of industry leaders.
 We need these departments to grow and succeed if they are going to supply men and women to be future leaders in our companies.

-We are very proud to sponsor the Virtus Dynamica Chemical Engineering Student Award at our three local Chemical Engineering Departments, Missouri S&T, Mizzou, and Wash U. The award goes to the chemical engineering student with the highest overall GPA as a senior in each universities program, hence the Virtus, latin for excellence.
-Dynamica because MYNAH is a provider of dynamic simulation technology and we work in a very dynamic, exciting industry.
+We are very proud to sponsor the Virtus Dynamica Chemical Engineering Student Award at our three local excellent Chemical Engineering Departments, Missouri S&T, Mizzou, and Wash U. The award goes to the chemical engineering student with the highest overall GPA as a senior in each universities program, hence the Virtus, latin for excellence.
+Dynamica because we are a provider of dynamic simulation technology and we work in a very dynamic, exciting industry.

-The recipients for the award in 2017 are:
+The recipients for the award for 2018 are:

-On behalf of MYNAH Technologies, we want to thank AIChE for allowing us to sponsor this award and congratulate our three recipients for 2017.
+On behalf of Emerson Automation Solutions, we want to thank AIChE for allowing us to sponsor this award and congratulate our three recipients for 2018.